-- (i) unless otherwise delegated to another committee by the Board, approving all transactions involving the Corporation and "related parties" as that term is defined in Multilateral Instrument 61-101 - Protection of Minority Securityholders in Special Transactions (collectively, "Related Party Transactions"); - (j) unless otherwise delegated to another committee by the Board, monitoring any Related Party Transactions and report to the Board on a regular basis regarding the nature and extent of the Related Party Transactions; - (k) establishing guidelines and parameters within which the Corporation and its subsidiaries shall be entitled to engage in Related Party Transactions without specific prior approval of the Committee; - (l) implementing structures from time to time to ensure that the directors can function independently of management; - (m) providing an appropriate orientation program for new directors and continuing education opportunities to existing directors so that individual directors can maintain and enhance their abilities and ensure that their knowledge of the business of the Corporation remains current; - (n) responding to requests by, and if appropriate, authorizing, individual directors to engage outside advisors at the expense of the Corporation; - (o) implementing a process for assessing the effectiveness of the Board as a whole, the committees of the directors and individual directors based upon: (i) for directors and committee members, the mandate of the Board and charters of the appropriate committees, respectively; and (ii) for individual directors, their respective position descriptions (if any) as well as the skills and competencies which directors are expected to bring to the Board; - (p) considering on a regular basis the number of directors of the Corporation, having in mind the competencies required on the Board as a whole; - (q) overseeing and monitoring any litigation, claim, or regulatory investigation or proceeding involving the Corporation; - (r) develop an annual work plan that ensure that the CG&N Committee carries out its responsibilities. - (s) implementing, as well as periodically reviewing, assessing and updating, the corporate disclosure and insider trading policy of the Corporation, including: (i) the appointment and monitoring of any disclosure committee established thereunder; and (ii) periodically evaluating the effectiveness of the Corporation's disclosure controls and procedures, including but not limited to, assessing the adequacy of the controls and procedures in place.
+(i) unless otherwise delegated to another committee by the Board, approving all transactions involving the Corporation and "related parties" as that term is defined in Multilateral Instrument 61-101 - Protection of Minority Securityholders in Special Transactions (collectively, "Related Party Transactions");

+- (j) unless otherwise delegated to another committee by the Board, monitoring any Related Party Transactions and report to the Board on a regular basis regarding the nature and extent of the Related Party Transactions; - (k) establishing guidelines and parameters within which the Corporation and its subsidiaries shall be entitled to engage in Related Party Transactions without specific prior approval of the CG&N Committee; - implementing structures from time to time to ensure that the directors can function independently of management; - (m) providing an appropriate orientation program for new directors and continuing education opportunities to existing directors so that individual directors can maintain and enhance their abilities and ensure that their knowledge of the business of the Corporation remains current, including arranging for the Board to receive regular and periodic updates on securities laws, regulations and corporate governance rules; - (n) responding to requests by, and if appropriate, authorizing, individual directors to engage outside advisors at the expense of the Corporation; - (o) implementing a process for assessing the effectiveness of the Board as a whole, the committees of the directors and individual directors based upon: (i) for directors and committee members, the mandate of the Board and charters of the appropriate committees, respectively; and (ii) for individual directors, their respective position descriptions (if any) as well as the skills and competencies which directors are expected to bring to the Board; - (p) considering on a regular basis the number of directors of the Corporation, having in mind the competencies required on the Board as a whole; - (q) overseeing and monitoring any litigation, claim, or regulatory investigation or proceeding involving the Corporation; - (r) developing an annual work plan that ensures that the CG&N Committee carries out its responsibilities. - (s) implementing, as well as periodically reviewing, assessing and updating, the corporate disclosure and insider trading policy of the Corporation, including: (i) the appointment and monitoring of any disclosure committee established thereunder; and (ii) periodically evaluating the effectiveness of the Corporation's disclosure controls and procedures, including but not limited to, assessing the adequacy of the controls and procedures in place.